Ultimate Steak Tartare Recipe (Beef Tartare)

-Then, trim the excess fat chunks off of the steaks and finely chop the filets into ¼ inch pieces.
+Then, trim the excess fat chunks off of the steaks and finely chop the filets with a sharp knife into ¼ inch pieces.

 Pro Tip: To get just the right minced beef, start by cutting the steaks into fine strips.
-Cut the thin strips in halves or thirds.
+Cut the thin strips into halves or thirds.
 Then cut the steak ribbons crosswise.

 Here’s a photo of how the steak should look: